illumos/ipd/ipd/0014/README.md

 identifying any applications that cannot be recompiled.
 This information would give visibility into the scale of the remaining problem, which would inform any decisions as to whether any further work is necessary.

+## Workarounds

+For those applications that cannot be rebuilt, some workarounds have been suggested.
+They're mentioned here for completeness.

+From Andrew Gabriel:

+I remember thinking about this some years ago, and had some ideas to keep some existing programs working, although nothing works for all possible use cases.
+These would work for programs that simply use it to create timestamped log records, but not if they write time_t values out to files for storage and use much later, or exchange values with other programs.
+Might still work in some cases if they do calculations on time_t too.

+One was to have an environment variable which allowed you to respecify what date the 32 bit (time_t)0 is.

+Another was to assume that it is unsigned, so you lose the ability to represent 1901-1969 in exchange for being able to represent 2035-2106.
+Again, might want an environment variable to enable or disable this behaviour, although not having it enabled after the 32 bit cutoff date would seem pointless.

+These should be relatively trivial to implement.
+(I did implement something similar with an LD_PRELOAD interceptor shim in Solaris 8 and Solaris 10, although it was for a slightly different purpose.)

 ## Testing